khizerali/Hyperspectral-target-detection-using-pca-and-aae/README.md

 This project provides an implementation for "Hyperspectral target detection using PCA and AAE".
 # Instructions for Proposed Algorithm:
 1. Convert dataset into low dimensions using pca if not available.
 In order to convert dataset, use PCA_Dataset.py file.
 2. Run demo.m in coarse folder to get background training samples.
+Change the dataset path for the available dataset in this code.
 3. Run train.py to train AAE.
 4. Run test.py to get output file (inference).
 5. For the final result , run demo.m from detection folder.